waiz3ple/fractionability/README.md

 - Properly formatted fractions for better readability.
 - Enhanced accessibility with MathML.
 - A simple and intuitive API for developers.
+- Support for chainable methods and modular design.

 🚀 **Note:** This library is **not** an equation editor.
 If you need advanced mathematical notation, consider using MathML or dedicated libraries.